Wen-0717/HongruiLi.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am **Hongrui Li (&#26446;&#34425;&#34122;)**, a M.Sc. student in the School of Information Science and Technology, Shijiazhuang Tiedao University, starting from 2024.
+Hi, I am **Hongrui Li (&#26446;&#34425;&#34122;)**, a master's student in the School of Information Science and Technology, Shijiazhuang Tiedao University, starting from 2024.
 Before that, I received my undergraduate training from the School of Computer and Electronic Information / School of Artificial Intelligence, Nanjing Normal University.

 My current research focuses on **trustworthy multimodal intelligence**, **face attack detection**, and **knowledge-guided reasoning for biometric security**.
 I am particularly interested in building systems that can reason over visual, textual, and structured knowledge signals, with the goal of improving robustness, interpretability, and generalization in high-stakes security scenarios.